-This Statement of Corporate Governance details the key roles of the Police and Crime Commissioner, Chief Executive, the Treasurer, Chief Constable and the Director of Finance and of those who support them.
+The first section details the key roles of the Police and Crime Commissioner, Chief Executive, the Treasurer, Chief Constable and the Director of Finance and of those who support them.

-The Code of Corporate Governance describes the strategies, arrangements, instruments and controls adopted to ensure good governance in the two organisations.
+The second section describes the strategies, arrangements, instruments and controls adopted to ensure good governance in the organisations.

-This Scheme of Corporate Governance provides a framework which ensures the business is carried out efficiently, ensuring that decisions are not unnecessarily delayed.
+This section provides a framework which ensures the business is carried out efficiently, ensuring that decisions are not unnecessarily delayed.
 It forms part of the overall corporate governance framework of the two organisations.
-It should be read in the context of the Statement and Code.
+It should be read in the context of the previous two sections.

-This Scheme of Corporate Governance sets out the delegations by the Police and Crime Commissioner to the Chief Executive, other members of their staff and Police staff.
+This Scheme sets out the delegations by the Police and Crime Commissioner to the Chief Executive, other members of their staff and Police staff.
 It sets out the delegations by the Chief Constable to their officers and staff.
 It includes other instruments such as the financial regulations.

+Statutory Officers are the Chief Executive (who is also the Monitoring Officer), Chief Constable, Deputy Chief Constable, Treasurer, and Director of Finance.
 This Scheme of Corporate Governance aims to clarify those powers which, for the benefit of good business practice, are given to the statutory officers.
-The Police and Crime Commissioner may limit these powers and/or withdraw delegation, as may the Chief Constable in relation to their delegations.
+The Police and Crime Commissioner may limit and/or withdraw delegation, as may the Chief Constable in relation to their delegations.
+Similarly, any sub-delegations by Statutory Officers may be limited or withdrawn by those Statutory Officers.